allenh1/MyFileInfo/README.md

 To do:
 ======

-Allow the ability to add an entire directory at once.

-Verify multiplatform support, create installers for Ubuntu (.deb) and Mac OSX (.dmg).
+Create an installer for Ubuntu (.deb)

 Supported Operating Systems:
 ============================

-This software has been tested on Microsoft Windows 7 and Ubuntu 12.04 LTS; however, the software should compile on any platform with Qt4 and a C++ compiler.
+This software has been tested on Microsoft Windows 7, Ubuntu 12.04 LTS and OSX; however, the software should compile on any platform with Qt4 and a C++ compiler.
 There is a Windows installer located in the directory "Windows".
 Download BOTH the setup.exe and MyFilesInstall.msi.
 Ignore the redistribution stuff...
 I didn't write that.
 I will not punish you for redistributing this FREE software.
 Feel free to.
 In fact, I encourage it.

 Bug Reports:
 ============